-But what about a real-life Ophelia?
+But was there a real-life Ophelia that inspired Shakespeare and, in turn, Swift?
 It turns out there are multiple theories—including one involving Shakespeare’s own family.

 A possible cousin of Shakespeare died similarly to Ophelia